-Last week, a hacker targeted a chemical pump at a water treatment facility in Florida.
+In February, a hacker gained access to a chemical pump at a water treatment facility in Florida and attempted to increase the amount of sodium hydroxide in the water treatment process.
 An operator noticed the attack and was able to prevent any harm from happening.
 (Read more from CNN and NY Times and see EPA report below).
 And last fall, a ransomware attack at the University of Vermont Medical Center interrupted operations for months.
 (Read more from VT Digger).

 These events show that even at water and wastewater systems, even in Vermont, it is important to be alert and take precautions to protect your digital infrastructure, from email to bill payment to SCADA.
 (Read more from the St Albans Messanger.)

 On May 20, the US Department of Homeland Security (DHS) Office of Intelligence released an assessment stating that cyberattacks against water and wastewater systems are expected to increase in the United States and globally.
 The assessment said that cyber criminals may have the goal of receiving ransom payment or may be targeting the water sector in the context of a social/political conflict or ideological cause.
 Read the analysis here.

 In addition, the Secretary of Homeland Security has issued a bulletin on the heightened threat of domestic terrorism in the United States.
 It does not mention threats specific to water or wastewater systems, but it is still a good idea to review your utility’s physical security and Emergency Response Plan.
 The bulletin is in effect through August 13, 2021.
 Read the bulletin here.